BarryBeics/Project-One/README.md

 </h1>

-This website is the personal web development site for Barry Marples.
-As a junior developer this site will serve as a space to showcase work so that prospective employers and collaborators can see if Barry is the man for there next big project.
+This is the personal web development site for Barry Marples.
+As a junior developer this site will serve as a space to showcase work so that prospective employers and collaborators alike can see if Barry is right for there next big project.
 <br />

 <h2 align="center"><img src="./readme-docs/portfolio-barry-marples.png"></h2>